Israel Sarug

+Additionally, Rabbi Naftali Hertz Bakhrakh's "Emeq Hamelekh" is heavily sarugian, although not exclusively so.

 Sarugian Kabbalah

 Sarug's influence on Kabbalah, while not as authoritative within mainstream Jewish mysticism as the system of his contemporary Hayyim Vital, has exerted significant influence on various thinkers throughout the development of Kabbalah and Hasidism.
 In contrast to Vital's tradition of Luria's doctrine, the Sarugian system is often described as displaying a more rigid logical structure and is claimed to have Aristotelian and Neoplatonist influences, especially by Gershom Scholem and Moshe Idel.
 Menahem Azariah da Fano and Abraham Cohen de Herrera are considered his two most prominent students, and da Fano's influence on Kabbalah in general is historically immense.

 Key concepts in the exposition of Sarugian Kabbalah revolve around the Olam HaMalbush, an early emanation of Creation between Ein Sof and Adam Kadmon that provides the context and locale of all subsequent emanations.

 Opposition to Sarug's system came from the accepted school of transmission of Luria's Kabbalah, whose chief expositor was Hayyim Vital.
-Today, while most students of Kabbalah learn the systems descended from Vital's authentic transmission of Luria's teachings, there remain certain schools, especially among Hasidic and Sephardic traditions, that maintain a syncretic approach between Vital and Sarug's systems.
+Today, while most students of Kabbalah learn the systems descended from Vital's transmission of Luria's teachings, there remain certain schools, especially among Hasidic and Sephardic traditions, that maintain a syncretic approach between Vital and Sarug's systems.
 This is especially noticeable in Chabad, and is made explicit in the thought of Yitzchak Meir Morgenstern.